The History of the Martin D-45

 1939 Martin D-45S (Pre-War Model)

-A historic instrument restored over eight years by T.J.
+A historic instrument restored over the course of eight years by T.J.
 Thompson, the world’s most famous luthier.
 The first D-45 was built in 1933 on commission from country singer Gene Autry, and 91 were manufactured by 1942.It is said that only about 70 of these guitars remain in existence, and since most are owned by major artists or collectors, they rarely come up for sale.
-Among these original D-45s is a model designated as the 'D-45S'; the 'S' in the model name stands for "Special Order," and a total of seven D-45S guitars were produced.
+Among these original D-45s is a model named the 'D-45S'; the 'S' in the model name stands for "Special Order," and a total of seven D-45S guitars were produced.
 This instrument is one of them.

 TOP: Adirondack Spruce